SEO Tactics To Abandon Forever

 2. Cheap Hosting

-Here’s one you might not have known about.
+Here’s one of the SEO tactics to abandon you might not have known about.
 Google uses where you host your website to determine the value of your site.
 It’s quite simple, really.
 They look at IP addresses and if your IP address is close to a group of sites which it has marked as questionable, then you get punished as well.